ZoinerTejada/hdinsight-docs/hdinsight-log-management.md

 ##### YARN ResourceManager UI
 The YARN ResourceManager UI runs on the cluster headnode.
 It is accessed through the Ambari web UI.
 Use the following steps to view the YARN logs:
-In your web browser, navigate to https://CLUSTERNAME.azurehdinsight.net.
+1. In your web browser, navigate to https://CLUSTERNAME.azurehdinsight.net.
 Replace CLUSTERNAME with the name of your HDInsight cluster.
-From the list of services on the left, select YARN.
+2. From the list of services on the left, select YARN.
 Yarn service selected
-From the Quick Links dropdown, select one of the cluster head nodes and then select ResourceManager Log.
+3. From the Quick Links dropdown, select one of the cluster head nodes and then select ResourceManager logs.
-Yarn quick links
 You are presented with a list of links to YARN logs.

 ---

-## Step 4: Forcast log volume storage sizes and costs
+## Step 4: Forecast log volume storage sizes and costs

 After you've completed the previous steps you will have gained an understanding of the types and volumes of log files that your HDInsight cluster(s) are producing.
 Next, you should analyze the volume of log data in key log storage locations over a period of time.
 For example, if you have the data, it's common to analyze volume and growth over 30-60-90 day periods.
 Record this information in a spreadsheet or you can use other tools such as Visual Studio, the Azure Storage Explorer or Power Query for Excel.